SeanFromIT/blogv7/past.md

 I had to support myself financially by age 15 and would have been working since I was 12 if child labor laws didn't forbid it.

 My branch of the Feeney Family immigrated from County Sligo, Ireland to New Jersey in the early 1900s.
 I think I've found most of my long-lost family members who stayed in Ireland or immigrated to England, but if you think you're one of these get in touch!
 On my mother's side I'm the descendant of Appalachia's earliest pioneers.
-You can read about her youth in the farmland of Grant County and how she tried to teach me those same lessons in the city in "Jack in the City", the book accompanying the play by the same name that we performed in during the 1990s.
+You can read about her youth in the farmland of Grant County, KY and how she tried to teach me those same lessons in the city in "Jack in the City", the book accompanying the play by the same name that we performed in during the 1990s.
 </section>